Here’s how often and when a cell phone pings the cell towers:

 A phone can use separate channels (and even separate antennas) for Bluetooth and Wi-Fi.

-When You Use the Phone
+#2 When You Use the Phone

 In any of these cases, you need more than a ping’s worth of information to complete the task.

 So, if you’re looking up an actor in a TV show that you’re currently watching, as long as you aren’t using Wi-Fi to do it, that simple Google search still establishes a connection with the carrier network.

-If you do that same Google search over your Wi-Fi, no connection or ping between the phone and tower is necessary.
+If you do that same Google search over your Wi-Fi, no connection or ping between the phone and the tower is necessary.

 How Does Pinging From Your Cell Phone to a Cell Tower Work?
+(4 Things)

 We’ve gone over when pinging happens, but it might make more sense if you understand how pinging works.